skynav/ttt/README.md

  * Error if absolutized extension designator doesn't conform to extension-designation defined in E.1.
 (6.1.5.
 P4)
  * Error if ttp:clockMode is smpte, ttp:markerMode is discontinuous, and dur attribute is specified on any element.
 (6.2.6 P12, 10.2.3 P3)
  * Error if tts:extent on tt element does not specify two pixel unit length values.
 (8.2.7 P7)
- * Error if loop in sequence of chained style references.
-(8.4.1.3 P3)
  * Error if time expression uses `f` metric or frame component when tts:timeBase is clock.
 (10.3.1 P5)
  * Error if time expression uses sub-frame component when tts:timeBase is clock.
 (10.3.1 P6)
  * Error if metadata element expresses metadata information both with attributes and child elements.
 (12.1.1 P2).